How to Start a Home Kitchen Business in Dubai

 4. Reserve a trade name (must comply with UAE naming rules)

-5. Pay the license fee
+5. Pay the license fee (~AED 1,370/yr including all government fees)

 6. License issued within 1–3 working days